 Magee-Womens Research Institute (MWRI) is an independent research institute and one of the largest institutes in the nation that focuses on reproductive biology, women’s health, and infants’ health.
 Our High School Summer Internship Program provides students with the opportunity to participate in basic, translational, or clinical scientific research with the goal of interesting students in biomedical research as a potential career.

-During the 4-week program (which can be consecutive or any combination of dates totaling 160 hours, as determined by the principal investigator and intern) each student will have the opportunity to work on their own research project under the guidance of an investigator and their staff at MWRI and Magee-Womens Hospital.
-Flexible start and end dates are coordinated between student and the investigator.
-Students will be paid an hourly minimum wage.
+During the 4-week program (160 total hours) each student will have the opportunity to work on their own research project under the guidance of an investigator and their staff at MWRI and Magee-Womens Hospital.
 Housing is not provided.

 The Institute includes basic, translational, and clinical faculty researchers from the University of Pittsburgh’s Department of Obstetrics, Gynecology and Reproductive Sciences, as well as from other departments at the University of Pittsburgh School of Medicine.